I. Identity and contact details of the data controller

 1. Duration of storage

-You have the right to revoke your consent under data protection law at any time.
-The revocation of consent does not affect the legality of processing carried out on the basis of the consent until revocation.
+You have the right to withdraw your declaration of consent under data protection law at any time.

-You can also prevent the collection of data generated by the cookie and related to your use of the online presence (including your IP address) by Google, as well as the processing of this data by Google, by downloading and installing the browser plugin available at the following link: https://tools.google.com/dlpage/gaoptout? hl=en
+You can also prevent Google from collecting the data generated by the cookie and relating to your use of the online presence (including your IP address) and from processing this data by Google by downloading and installing the browser plug-in available at the following link: https://tools.google.com/dlpage/gaoptout?hl=de.
+You can use the following link to deactivate the use of your personal data by Google: https://adssettings.google.de.
+Further information on objection and removal options vis-à-vis Google can be found at: https://policies.google.com/privacy.Use of Usercentrics

 1. Scope of the processing of personal data